Jackyjjc/p2p-monopoly-money/README.md

 1. **Create a game**:
    - Enter your name and click "Create Game"
-   - Share your peer ID with other players
+   - Share the generated game URL with other players (via copy link or QR code)
+   - The URL automatically encodes the peer ID for safe sharing

 2. **Join a game**:
+   - Click the shared game URL or scan the QR code
-   - Enter your name and the admin's peer ID
+   - Enter your name and click "Join Game"
-   - Click "Join Game"

 3. **During setup**:
    - Admin can create stashes (banks, pools of money)